Philip Cunliffe-Lister, 1st Earl of Swinton: Family

 Their elder son, John, was killed in the Second World War, leaving two sons of his own, of whom the elder grandson succeeded his grandfather as the 2nd Earl of Swinton, and was succeeded 2006 by his younger brother as the 3rd Earl of Swinton.
-The third Earl has two sons, both of whom are now married.
+The third Earl died in 2024.
+He had two sons, the elder of whom, Mark, has succeeded to the title as the fourth Earl.

 Cultural Portrayals

 In the BBC miniseries Winston Churchill: The Wilderness Years, Swinton was portrayed by Walter Gotell.